Gluten Free Cream Puffs

 • Preheat the oven to 425°F. Line a large baking sheet with parchment paper.
 You can mark the parchment with circles measuring 1 1⁄2 inch in diameter.
 Make sure to turn the parchment over so the ink doesn’t transfer to your pastry.

-• Use a piping bag with a 1⁄2” wide opening to create spheres of dough.
+• Transfer the choux dough to a 16” piping bag with a 1⁄2” wide opening to create spheres of dough.
 Hold the piping bag straight up and down about 3⁄4” above the surface of the baking sheet.
 Squeeze the bag to make a dough ball 1 1⁄2” in diameter and about 3⁄4” tall.
 If you don’t have a piping bag, use a cookie scoop to create the spheres.

-• Brush the tops gently with egg wash.
+• Brush the tops gently with 1 large lightly beaten egg as an egg wash.

 • Bake on the prepared baking sheet at 425°F for 10 minutes, then reduce the temperature to 350°F for 20-25 minutes.
 Bake until the tops are golden brown and the bottoms make a hollow sound when tapped.